cce-uzk/AIChatPageComponent/README.md

-# AIChatPageComponent
+# AI-Chat PageComponent

 ### University of Cologne - ILIAS AI Integration

-A professional ILIAS 9 PageComponent plugin that enables embedding AI-powered chat interfaces directly into learning pages.
+A ILIAS 9 PageComponent plugin that enables embedding AI-powered chat interfaces directly into learning pages.
 Each chat instance can be configured with custom system prompts for educational purposes, such as interactive exercises in AI literacy or subject-specific tutoring.

-> **⚠️ Important Note**: This is a **custom/internal plugin** specifically designed for use with the University of Cologne's local RAMSES AI service.
+> **⚠️ Important Note**: This is a **custom/internal plugin** specifically designed for use with OSKI.nrw AI service.
 Organizations wishing to use this plugin will need to customize it according to their own AI service requirements and infrastructure.
 The plugin is not plug-and-play for external installations without proper adaptation.

 ## Screenshots